tclssg/tclssg/README.md

 * `init` — сreate new project from the default project skeleton (a starting point for Tclssg websites contained in the `skeleton` directory).

-**NOTE:** `init` copies the template files into `sourceDir/templates` so that you may customize them.
-If you are fine with having the default page layout for the HTML output delete `sourceDir/templates` to use the template from the project skeleton.
+**NOTE:** `init` copies the template files into a subdirectory named `templates` in `sourceDir` so that you may customize them.
+If you are fine with having the default page layout for the HTML output delete `$sourceDir/templates` to use the template from the project skeleton.
 E.g., run

     ./ssg.tcl init
     rm -r ./website/templates